autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 3. fuel injection+combustion
 4. exhaust

-If we correlate this to task "actiations", then we may see the [following](https://retis.sssup.it/~a.biondi/papers/ERIKA_AVR_RTAS16.pdf):
+If we correlate this to task "activations", then we may see the [following](https://retis.sssup.it/~a.biondi/papers/ERIKA_AVR_RTAS16.pdf):

 |||
 |-----|-----|
 |<img src="img/scheduling/engine_animation.gif" width="180">|<img src="img/scheduling/angular_task.png" width="300">|
 ||

 This is a (somewhat) simple execution model known as the [cyclic executive](#cyclic-executives) that we shall return to later.
+Hence, there is a **direct** correlation between the physical aspects of a real-time and autonomous system and issues such as scheduling.

 ## Real-Time Models